Skip to main content

 Universal tip for all usage levels:

 Get your EFL document before you sign up.
-Every provider must show it.
+Every light company must show it.
 Look for "Daily Service Charge," "Monthly Meter Charge," and the rate table at your usage level.
 Run the true cost formula yourself.
 Don't trust the advertised rate.

 Sick of paying 20¢+/kWh?
 See if you qualify for traditional rates.